godot-rust/gdext/Contributing.md

 If you use AI assistants or agents, it is your responsibility to:
 - Carefully review and adjust the code **before** submitting a pull request.
 - Understand **100%** of the submitted code and be able to explain it in your own words.
-Do not generate the PR description with AI.
+This includes the purpose behind the change.
+- Not AI-generate the PR description.
+If you need translation, stay true to the original phrasing and not let LLMs do any rewording/cleanup.
 - Uphold any copyrights and licenses.
 For involved algorithms, do research to properly credit (or directly use) sources.

-The section _[Larger changes need design](#-larger-changes-need-design)_ is even more important here.
-Dropping big amounts of code without a clear approach can result in your PR being closed with zero reviews.
+The section _[Contribution scope](#-contribution-scope)_ is crucial here.

 ## Development tools